-Contractor will submit to Public Health a monthly inventory report which will include the Service Site and the number of all products (Antigen Tests, Naloxone, Fentanyl Test Strip Kits, Xylazine Test Strip Kits, and Condoms - Internal and External) that were:
+Contractor will submit to Public Health a monthly inventory report which will include the Service Site and the number of all products (Antigen Tests, Naloxone, Fentanyl Test Strip Kits, Xylazine Test Strip Kits, Condoms - Internal and External, and Lubricant packets) that were:

-- Received by Contractor (including Naloxone from NDP)
+- Received by Contractor (including those Naloxone and Fentanyl Test Strips received for free from NDP and, Condoms and Lubricant packets received for free from https://lacondom.com/)

 - Purchased by Contractor (if applicable)

 - Stocked in Kiosks

 - In aggregate, and

 - Per Kiosk location

 - Dispensed from Kiosks (include date and time of dispensing)

+- In aggregate, and

+- Per Kiosk location

+- Days of the week dispensing the highest quantity of each product

 - o In aggregate, and

 - Per Kiosk location

+- Number of times Contractor restocked Kiosks with each product

+- o In aggregate, and

+- Per Kiosk location

 - Expired and returned to Public Health

 - Discarded (if visibly damaged)

 - Unaccounted-for stock (e.g., discrepancy between number of items initially received versus currently on hand in inventory versus distributed via kiosks, including but not limited to suspected or possible loss or theft)

-- Visibly defective or damaged (and disposition of such, including date) - Narrative account of any applicable special situations, including but not limited to unaccounted-for stock, Kiosk defacement or malfunction, complaints by community members (e.g., item purchased did not dispense), any unusual trends (e.g., a particular Kiosk's stock depletion significantly changes from one report period to another).
+- Visibly defective or damaged (and disposition of such, including date)

+- Narrative account of any applicable special situations, including but not limited to unaccounted-for stock, Kiosk defacement or malfunction, complaints by community members (e.g., item purchased did not dispense), any unusual trends (e.g., a particular Kiosk's stock depletion significantly changes from one report period to another).

-6.3 CONTINUOUS/AD-HOC REPORTING REQUIREMENTS
+6.3 CONTINUOUS /AD-HOC REPORTING REQUIREMENTS

-Contractor will provide any incident reports to the County within 24 hours.
+6.3.1 Contractor will provide any incident reports to the County within 24 hours.
 Reasons for incident reports include, but are not limited to, irreparable malfunction, destruction of equipment, request from the Service Site or Public Health for removal or relocation of Kiosks, etc. Contractor will provide ad-hoc reporting information to the County upon request.